Blanche Stuart Scott

-Blanche Stuart Scott (April 8, 1884 – January 12, 1970), also known as Betty Scott, was possibly the first American woman aviator.
+Blanche Stuart Scott (April 8, 1885 – January 12, 1970), also known as Betty Scott, was possibly the first American woman aviator.
+For her automobile journey across the United States she won the attention and admiration of pioneer aviator Glenn Curtiss who gave her flying lessons at the Curtiss flying school, in Hammondsport, New York, America's first flying school.

 Biography

 Early life

-Blanche Stuart Scott was born on April 8, 1884, in Rochester, New York, to Belle and John Scott.
+Blanche Stuart Scott was born on April 8, 1885, in Rochester, New York, to Belle and John Scott.
 Her father was a successful businessman who manufactured and sold patent medicine.
-Scott became an early enthusiast of the automobile.
-Her father bought a car and she drove it about the city in a time before there were minimum age restrictions on driving.
+Scott was an early enthusiast of the automobile.
+Her father bought a car and, at age thirteen, she drove it about the city in a time before there were minimum age restrictions on driving, much less licensing programs.
+Her driving terrorized the streets of Rochester which led to an attempt by the city council to ban her from driving.
 In 1900 the family, still in Rochester, lived at 116 Weld Avenue.
 Scott's family considered her a tomboy and sent her to a finishing school.

 Automobile adventure

-In 1910 Scott became the second woman, after Alice Huyler Ramsey, to drive an automobile across the United States and the first driving westwards from New York City to San Francisco, California.
+In 1910 Scott became the second woman, after Alice Huyler Ramsey, to drive a Willys-Overland Model 38 automobile across the United States and the first driving westwards from New York City to San Francisco, California.
 The trip was sponsored by the Willys-Overland Company and the car was named the "Lady Overland".
-Scott and her passenger, a woman reporter called Gertrude Buffington Phillips, left New York on May 16, 1910, and reached San Francisco on July 23, 1910.
+Gertrude Buffington Phillips, a reporter, was her passenger.
+They left New York on May 16, 1910, and reached San Francisco on July 23, 1910.
 The New York Times wrote on May 17, 1910:

 Miss Scott, with Miss Phillips as only companion, starts on long trip with the object of demonstrating the possibility of a woman driving a motor car across the country and making all the necessary repairs en route.
 Miss Blanche Stuart Scott yesterday started in an Overland automobile on a transcontinental journey which will end in San Francisco.